Do you keep making the same errors over and over again?

 = REINFORCE ADVANCED TECHNIQUES

-Try exploring HOW TO JOIN IT ALL UP.
+Try exploring BEYOND ADVANCED – HOW TO JOIN IT ALL UP.

 Use the suggestions on visualisation and psychology to help you process the Advanced Techniques in race conditions

 Congratulations your are orienteering beyond the remit of this guide !
 Please consider contributing suggestions on further content to include in this guide to help others follow your success.

 You can download a copy of these questions:

 The categorization of skills development used here is not meant to be strictly linear, since some people find mastering a given skill much easier than others do.
 It is simply a framework to structure your thinking and our discussion on skills.

 Whatever your level of orienteering, it is helpful to periodically review even the most Basic skills to make sure you are executing them reliably and consistently.
-So, I would still encourage you to systematically review all the skills discussions so that you are aware of them, whatever your suggested current level of orienteering from the Self Diagnostic Test, then decide where to focus your skills development.
+So, I would still encourage you to review all the skills discussions so that you are aware of them, whatever your suggested current level of orienteering from the Self Diagnostic Test, but do decide where to focus your skills development to build them up in a structured way.